Your Rights, Our Responsibilities...

 Within our offices, we have implemented physical and electronic safeguards to ensure client data is protected.
 This includes secure access to the offices, secure filing cabinets, access to data only on a need-to-know basis to authorized persons (staff only), shredding of obsolete documents and media and secure disposal, return of all client originals to client, and security cameras.

-Our staff are direct employees who are dedicated to our tax practice.
-All are trained and legally required to respect the requirements of the BDSG and U.S. data protection laws.
+Our staff are all trained and legally required to respect the requirements of the BDSG and U.S. data protection laws.
+They are informed of the provisions of our IRS Written Information Security Plan (WISP) and are required to adhere to its provisions.

 Client data is processed on dedicated business grade computers based in our offices, with password protection and 256-bit encryption on SSL (bank-level, the highest level of security available currently).
 Our computers, network and internet have been secured via multiple measures and are also monitored by professional IT/Cyber security support.

 We would like to highlight that we cannot guarantee the security of information transmitted to us via email.
 Clients who do so, do that at their own risk.
-We recommend that clients use our Intuit Link portal for secure transfer of data to our offices, alternatively in-person delivery or conventional mail.
+We strongly recommend that clients use our enterprise-level secure Thomson Reuters Onvio client center for safe transfer of data to our offices, alternatively in-person delivery or conventional mail.
 Once we receive client information, we make our best effort to ensure its security on our systems.
 Where a client is given (or they have chosen) a password which enables them to access our client portal, they are responsible for keeping this password confidential and not to share it with anyone.
+Multi-factor Authentication is required/implemented for access to all our online systems internally within our offices and on the client side.

 How long will we hold your data for: